-- 1 From Configure, choose Security > IPSpec. - Select Enable IPsec. - 3 To define the preshared key, type it in the Preshared key box.
-If you define the preshared key, all incoming communication that uses IPsec must contain this key. - 4 Save your changes.
+- 1 From Configure, choose Security > IPSpec. - 2 Select Enable IPsec. - 3 To define the preshared key, type it in the Preshared key box.

+If you define the preshared key, all incoming communication that uses IPsec must contain this key.

 Manage certificates